mahsa-github/AI-powered-financial-chatbot/README.md

 * Cash flow statement: This shows how changes to the balance sheet and income impact cash and cash equivalents.
 * Key data points: Cash from operating activities, investing activities, and financing activities.
 * Extraction technique: Analyze the cash flow statement to understand how the company generates and spends its cash.
 This can provide insights into a company's liquidity.

+## Chatbots
+For our financial chatbot, this means that the AI should understand and respond to queries about financial data in a way that feels natural and helpful.

+* Rule-based logic: Start by implementing rule-based responses.
+This means your chatbot will use predetermined responses to specific queries.
+Think of it as a sophisticated "if-then" logic: if the user asks "X," then the chatbot responds with "Y." This approach is ideal for handling frequently asked questions about financial data.

+* State management: Even in a simple chatbot, managing the conversation's state is important.
+This involves remembering the context of the conversation or the user's previous queries to make responses more relevant and personalized.

+* Error handling: Prepare your chatbot to handle unrecognized queries gracefully.
+It should inform users when it doesn't understand a question and guide them towards queries that it can respond to.

+## Techniques to integrate data

+* Data structuring: Before integrating, ensure your financial data is structured in a way that allows your chatbot to access and interpret it easily.
+Using formats such as JSON or CSV can be helpful, as you can map data points to specific queries.

+* Retrieval methods: Implement simple retrieval methods that allow your chatbot to fetch the right piece of data based on the user's query.
+For instance, if a user asks about a company's net income, your chatbot should know how to find and present that specific data point.

+* Predefined data points: Since we're focusing on predefined queries, associate each query with specific data points in your data set.
+This direct mapping simplifies the process of fetching and presenting data in response to user inputs.

 ### What I learned?
 * Techniques for extracting key financial data from 10-K documents